 We also saw many sacred areas belonging to different deities.
 Memory fails me as to which one is what so l don’t want to give you the wrong information, so l will just show you the pictures of some that l do remember :-).

-What do you think of this historic Osun Osogbo Sacred Grove?
+What do you think of this Nigeria UNESCO heritage site, the historic Osun Osogbo Sacred Grove?
 Do you believe in deities that are messengers of God or at least acknowledge that they exist?